getampt/docs/frameworks/astro.md

 - add `ampt:build` script for running astro build

 !!! note
-Astro version 4.0 requires the Node.js 20 runtime and builder.
-New apps default to Node.js 20, but if you're upgrading an existing app, you'll need to specify "nodejs20" as the `runtime` and `buildRuntime` in your package.json.
+Astro 4.0 and later require Node.js 20 or higher.
+New apps default to the latest Ampt runtime (`nodejs24`), but if you're upgrading an existing app from an older runtime, make sure your `runtime` and `buildRuntime` are set to `nodejs20` or later in your `package.json`.
 !!!

 ```json title=package.json, copy=false